Organization Behavior and Administration

-Q) 16-31: If you were the CEO of Toyota when the story was first publicized, how would you have reacted ?
+Q) 16-31: If you were the CEO of Toyota when the story was first publicized, how would you have reacted?

 Answer: As we can see in this case the CEO of Toyota was totally inactive when the story was first published.
 There was no statement from the CEO regarding this incident.
-As a result, there was a huge negative publicity in the media.
-The general public and media started to believe that Toyota was guilty for the overall situations regarding the “unintended acceleration”.
+As a result, there was huge negative publicity in the media.
+The general public and media started to believe that Toyota was guilty of the overall situations regarding the “unintended acceleration”.
 The situation was starting to go out of hand.
 So the CEO tried to calm the situation but it was already too late.
 And Toyota had to pay a huge price for this.

-According to the researchers the late reaction of the CEO was due to cultural differences.
+According to the researchers, the late reaction of the CEO was due to cultural differences.
 As in America when a problem occurs, individuals or firms relating to the problem first try to describe the overall situation and causes of the problem to the public and then they try to solve the problem.
-But in Japan it is exactly the opposite, firms and individuals first try to solve the problem and then they try to describe the overall situation to the public.
+But in Japan, it is exactly the opposite, firms and individuals first try to solve the problem and then they try to describe the overall situation to the public.
 So this nature of Toyota was totally unacceptable to the Americans.